Lolzkitso/old-roblox-gui/README.md

 > Roblox From 2013-19 remade!

 Hello and welcome to my side project: **Old Roblox: Reborn!**
-And, yes, I DID use the old chat system (in my own way, since the original ChatService is now depricated and can no longer be used in newer games as of July 2025.)
-Menu and Backpack Icons and Menus, but not the Main Settings Menu just yet (It'll be out soon, though
+And, yes, I DID use the old Chat System, (in my own way, since the original ChatService is now depricated and can no longer be used in newer games as of July 2025.)
+Menu and Backpack, but not the Main Settings Menu just yet (It'll be out soon, though
 :) )

 (Currently, only 2015-19 Gui style is done.)

 # Features!

-- The ability to use Display Names in the Leaderboard and Chat!
+- The ability to use Display Names in the Leaderboard and Chat or not!
 - The old chat bubble is included, and can be changed at anytime!
-- A setting to have the Player name in Chat be set to a random color on joining, or be based on Team Color!
+- A setting to have the Player name in Chat be set to a random color on joining, or based on Team Color!
 - The old loading Animation!
 There are currently 2 (Early 2016 & Early 2019!)

 # A Quick QnA to make sure of some stuff!